ttmarek/rangle-blogs/form-analytics/README.md

 };
 ```

 This block is called an _event definition_ in Redux Beacon lingo.
-It is a plain
+It
-old JavaScript object (POJO) with one method `eventFields` that returns an event
+is a plain old JavaScript object (POJO) with a special `eventFields`
-object.
-Redux Beacon will push the resulting event object to a given target
+method.
+The object returned by the `eventFields` method is the
-(Google Analytics in our case).
+analytics event that Redux Beacon will push to a target.

 ```js
 const eventsMap = {